 Edible Seaweed

-One of the best things about sea weed is that all types of it are edible, though some don’t taste particularly nice.
-The only thing to watch out for when choosing what type of seaweed to eat is that some species contain a type of carbohydrates that people can’t digest, and can cause stomach upsets such as cramps, but at least its not poisonous right?
+One of the best things about edible seaweed is all the types that are available, though some don’t taste particularly nice.
+The only thing to watch out for when choosing what type of seaweed to eat is that some species contain a type of carbohydrates that people can’t digest, and can cause stomach upsets such as cramps, but at least it’s not poisonous right?

-Here are some of the most commonly eaten seaweed’s and where to find them.
+Here are some of the most common edible seaweed and where to find them.

 Wakame